Ali-Panjwani/CodeCheck-A-Lexical-Analysis-Tool-for-Expression-Validation/README.md

 This project is a C++-based program that utilizes lexical analysis to verify the syntax of programming expressions written in the C++ language.

 Project Functionalities and Specifications:
-- The project is a C++-based program that uses lexical analysis to verify the syntax of programming expressions written in the C++ language.
+- The project implements a C++-based program that performs lexical analysis to validate the syntactical correctness of C++ programming expressions.
-- The project is able to identify and analyze various C++ language programming statements, including variable declarations, initializations, control statements, function declarations and calls, and return statements.
+- The program can effectively recognize and examine various C++ language programming statements, including variable declarations, initializations, control statements, function declarations and calls, and I/O statements.
-- The project utilizes header files such as "Stack.h", "File_Checker.h", "Lexical_Analysis.h" and "ContextFreeGrammar.h" to perform various tasks related to the analysis of a C++ language programming expression.
+- The program employs several header files to carry out various functions related to the analysis of a C++ language programming expression such as functions for stack data structure, bracket validation and reading inputs from files.
-- The "Main.cpp" file coordinates the tasks by performing lexical analysis on the input expression and checking for syntax errors.
-If the syntax is correct, the expression is parsed, otherwise, the program terminates with a syntax error message.
+- The program coordinates its functions by conducting lexical analysis on input expressions, and verifying for any syntactical errors.
+In the event of correct syntax, the expression is parsed, otherwise the program terminates with a syntax error message.

 This project is capable of identifying and analyzing various C++ language programming statements, including: